Jens Petter Hauge: Eintracht Frankfurt

-On 28 May 2022, Eintracht Frankfurt announced that they have activated purchase option for Hauge from Serie A club AC Milan following his one-year loan.
+On 28 May 2022, Eintracht Frankfurt announced that they had activated the purchase option for Hauge from Serie A club AC Milan following his one-year loan.
 Hauge signed his contract until 2026.

 Loan to Gent

 On 16 August 2022, Gent announced that Hauge would join the Belgian First Division A club on a season-long loan.

 Return to Bodø/Glimt

 On 31 January 2024, Hauge returned to Bodø/Glimt on loan until the end of 2024, with an option to buy.
+On 16 January 2025, he joined the club on a permanent deal by signing a contract until 2028.

+He scored his first UEFA Champions League goals by netting a brace in a 2–2 draw with Tottenham Hotspur on 30 September 2025.
+During the 2025–26 Champions League knockout play-offs, he scored in both legs and provided an assist in 5–2 victory on aggregate over Inter Milan.